Varradas/AdvComProg-Group7-Building/README.md

    - Select different buildings to access various actions like toggling facilities, borrowing books, shopping, or ordering food.

 ## Acknowledgement
 Thank you to our team members for their contributions to this project.
-Special thanks to Sir Esguerra for teaching us in this semester, it was a useful and pleasant experience having you as our Proffessor for Advanced Computer Programming and Programming. :heart:
+Special thanks to Sir Richard Esguerra for teaching us in this semester, it was a useful and pleasant experience having you as our Professor for Advanced Computer Programming and Programming. :heart: